djo1996/Bayesian_Continual_Learning_And_Forgetting/README.md

 ```

 ### Unlear task boundary

-This is the command to be run to get results for number of splits  greater than 1, ie the case of unclear boundary (this correspond to the argument "season" bellow).
-All the hyperparameters must be the same as above.
-As you can see you just change the argument boundary from "Clear' to 'Unclear" and chose the number of season that you desired.
-Again before running the command, ensure that you create the repository where you want to store the results.
+This is the command to run in order to obtain results for cases where the number of splits is greater than 1—i.e., the case of an unclear boundary.

+All hyperparameters must remain the same as in the previous experiment.
+As you can see, the only change is modifying the "boundary" argument from "Clear" to "Unclear", while selecting the desired number of seasons (number of splits).

+Before running the command, ensure that you create the repository where you want to store the results.
 Replace "YOUR_DIRECTORY" with your desired path.
 ```bash
 python3 -u main.py \
     --learning_scenario='Task incremental' \